kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(a\) Except as provided in paragraphs (b), (c), (d), (g), and (l) of this section, any slot not utilized 80 percent of the time over a 2-month period shall be recalled by the FAA.

-\(b\) Paragraph (a) of this section does not apply to slots obtained under §93.225 of this part during:
+\(b\) Paragraph (a) of this section does not apply to slots obtained under [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.225   Lottery of available slots.|§93.225]] of this part during:

 \(1\) The first 90 days after they are allocated to a new entrant carrier; or